mjs375/Portfolio/PY_CSV_Tutorial.md

 John Smith,Accounting,November
 Erica Meyers, IT, March
 ```

-- **Reading CSV Files:**
+### Reading CSV Files
 - *Below is a simple output of a CSV file using a for-loop to iterate each row, and using indexing to get each row's column-data:*
 ```python
 import csv